Prescriptions

 If you are on any repeat prescriptions you need regular reviews with a clinician.
 This is to make sure the medication is still suitable for you.

 Frequency of reviews depends on various factors including the type of medication.
-We will advise you as to the frequency of reviews needed.
+The clinician will tell you how often you need a review.
+Make a note of this and arrange review appointments in advance.

-The reviews may be with a GP, nurse, pharmacist or other healthcare worker depending on your personal circumstances.
+Reviews may be with a GP, nurse, pharmacist or other healthcare worker.
+Who you see depends on your personal circumstances.

 Medication queries